-Recent work also demonstrates that functional networks inworm and yeast can successfully predict genetic modifiers of genes (Lee et al. 2010b) using the same network guilt-byassociation approach.
-The effectiveness of this strategy in yeast and worms strongly supports using a human gene network in the same manner to predict genes of synthetic or epistatic phenotypes.
-While relatively few such genetic interactions are known currently among human genes (Flint and Mackay 2009) as compared with the cases for yeast (e.g., Tong et al. 2001, 2004; Davierwala et al. 2005; Costanzo et al. 2010) or worm (Lehner et al. 2006; Byrne et al. 2007), functional gene networks offer a potential directed strategy for expanding current sets of human genetic interactions by prioritizing the tested interactions using gene networks, and our preliminary results demonstrating prediction of KRAS and OCT4 modifiers (Fig. 1C) support such an approach.
+Recent work also demonstrates that functional networks in worm and yeast can successfully predict genetic modifiers of genes (Lee et al. 2010b) using the same network guilt-by-association approach.
+The effectiveness of this strategy in yeast and worms strongly supports using a human gene network in same manner to predict genes of synthetic or epistatic phenotypes.
+While relatively few such genetic interactions are known currently among human genes (Flint and Mackay 2009), as compared to the cases for yeast (e.g., (Tong et al. 2001; Tong et al. 2004;

+Davierwala et al. 2005; Costanzo et al. 2010)) or worm (Lehner et al. 2006; Byrne et al. 2007), functional gene networks offer a potential directed strategy for expanding current sets of human genetic interactions by prioritizing the tested interactions using gene networks, and our preliminary results demonstrating prediction of KRAS and OCT4 modifiers (Figure 1C) support such an approach.